Partner since: 2004

 With a heritage deeply rooted in the culture of writing, Montblanc shares UNICEF’s commitment to ensure all children have access to a proper education to learn how to read and to write.
 Montblanc first joined together with UNICEF in 2004 to help provide children with access to a quality education.
 Through various global fundraising campaigns, Montblanc has raised more than $10 million dollars to support UNICEF education programs in Latin America, Asia, Africa, and Europe.
 These funds have helped to transform young lives and make sure that children go to, and stay in, school, supporting UNICEF in its efforts to do whatever it takes to support a child’s right to education.

-Initiatives, activities, and other ways Montblanc has supported the U.S. Fund for UNICEF:
+Initiatives, activities, and other ways Montblanc has supported the UNICEF USA:

 2013-2014 SIGNATURE FOR GOOD CAMPAIGN